 Allowance day: time to go buy that new video game / pair of jeans / crazy gadget.
 Wait, what's that, Mom?
 You want me to save all of my allowance now?
 Lame.

-Every week you put away money, watching the number tick up at the same rate: $15, $30, $45.
-This change can be easily represented by the linear function 15x, assuming x represents weeks.
+Every week you put away $15, watching the number tick up at the same rate: $15, $30, $45.
+This change can be easily represented by the linear function f (x) = 15x, assuming x represents weeks.

 A linear function's got a constant rate of change.
 In other words, you add the same amount for every increase in x.
-Here you're adding $15 per week to your account, or for every increase in x, you add 15.
+Here you're adding $15 per week to your account.